-- Reply is added to the set of clarifications associated with the session and is viewable on the Session Worksheet.
+- Reply is added to the set of clarifications associated with the meeting and is viewable on the Meeting Worksheet.
 An email is then sent to the Mentor or Client to inform them of the update.

 - Basic Messages

-For messages not otherwise associated with a Program or Session, the message is added to the
+For messages not otherwise associated with a Program or Meeting, the message is added to the

-recipient's CO.LAB Mentor Network Messages Inbox, and an email is sent to inform
+recipient's CO.LAB Program and Mentor Network Platform Messages Inbox, and an email is sent to inform

 them of the new message.